Financial planning: explained

 Teams should review the budget regularly and compare it with actuals, making each department responsible for any variances that occur.

-A budget aligns expectation with reality when it comes to revenue and expenses.
+A budget aligns expectations with reality when it comes to revenue and expenses.

 Challenges